justEhmadSaeed/docker-basics/react-docker/README.md

 docker rm <container-id>
 ```

--   We use `.dockerignore` file to prevent specific files/ directories from pushing to the docker, just like `.gitignore`.
+-   We use a `.dockerignore` file to prevent specific files/ directories from pushing to the docker, just like `.gitignore`.